by Dr Bronwyn Leigh

 About the Author

 Dr Bronwyn Leigh is a clinical psychologist, perinatal and infant clinician and early parenting consultant.
 She is the Director of the Centre for Perinatal Psychology.
-Bronwyn specialises in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.
-She is dedicated to supporting health professionals in their work with parents and infants.
+Bronwyn is an expert in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.